-Born and raised in Orange County, frequenting Salt Creek and beaches in Laguna as a kid, Michael started out boogie boarding and body surfing as a child.
-At the age of 14 michael started surfing and caught his first waves at Log Cabbins while visiting the North Shore.
-He was hooked from that point on and continued to dive deeper into the surfing world.
+Born and raised in Orange County, frequenting Salt Creek and beaches in Laguna as a kid, Michael started boogie boarding and body surfing.
+At the age of 14, he started surfing and caught his first waves at Log Cabins while visiting the North Shore.
+From that point on, he was hooked and continued diving deeper into the surfing world.

-Michaels father, a mechanical engineer, raised Michael to work with his hands and frequently had Michael helping him out with various projects in the garage.
-As Michaels interest in surfing continued to grow it only seemed natural to take the skills his father had taught him and apply them to surfboard building.
+His father, a mechanical engineer, raised him to work with his hands and often helped him with projects in the garage.
+As his interest in surfing grew, it only seemed natural to apply the skills his father taught him to surfboard building.

-Over the years Michael brought a couple of his boards to the Waterman’s Guild to get glassed and eventually Michael would begin working at Waterman’s Guild as well as Wes Holdermans glass shop where Michael learned to hot coat and gloss.
-Michael took the knowledge he had acquired from his team of legendary mentors and began making his own line of handshaped surfboards as well as finish shaping for various surfboard companies in South Orange County.
+Over the years, Michael would bring a couple of his boards to the Waterman's Guild to get glassed.
+He eventually started working there and at Wes Holderman's Glass Shop, where he learned to hot coat and gloss.
+He used his deep knowledge to begin making his own line of hand-shaped surfboards and finish shaping for various surfboard companies in South OC.

 By 2017, he had proven himself to be an extremely talented and innovative shaper.
 He's had the honor to make three hand-shaped collaboration models with Hobie Surfboards—alongside shapers like Maxx Dexter and Timmy Paterson.